 otherwise not being met through other community resources.

-GENERAL ASSISTANCE POLICIES

 2. The General Assistance recipient needs assistance with housing costs including, but not limited to, payment for utilities in arrears where there exists an imminent likelihood that the utilities will be cut off for nonpayment, a single month rent payment to prevent eviction, or security deposit.
 A payment assisting with housing costs is limited to once in a lifetime.

 c.
 The General Assistance recipient must provide verification of the need and their inability to meet the need because resources are not available from another agency or person free of cost.

-GENERAL ASSISTANCE POLICIES

-CHAPTER 2
+CHAPTER 2 - ELIGIBILITY

-ELIGIBILITY

 ARTICLE 1